-Think local wherever possible and try to apply (in the first instance) to funders based in Somerset, rather than national or regional - it reduces the competition and Somerset funders will be more interested in what you are trying to achieve.
+Think local wherever possible and try to apply to funders based in Somerset.
+It reduces the competition and local funders will be more interested in your project.
 Most local shops in your community, like Co-op, Budgens, One-Stop, Tesco, Waitrose, Asda etc will have community foundations established to support local projects, with their funding often generated from the levy on carrier bags.
 Contact your local store to introduce yourselves, tell them about your work and see if you can apply.